richpeck/exception_handler/README.md

 ![ActionDispatch][config.action_dispatch.rescue_responses]

-Because the browser can only read `4xx` or `5xx` HTTP errors, any exception raised inside Rails has to be interpolated.
+Because the browser can only read `4xx` or `5xx` HTTP errors, any exception raised inside Rails needs to be interpolated.
 This is handled by the `action_dispatch.rescue_responses` middleware.

 Specifically, you have to register your custom exception against an [HTTP response code][status_codes].
 This is done as follows: